 31. Rope/Bungee Cords

-Rope and bungee cords can help with building a shelter, climbing, and many other purposes.
+Rope and bungee cords can help with building a shelter, climbing, tieing things together, and many other purposes.
+Bungee Cords

 35. Sun Block

-People will be spending more time out in the sun scavenging around.
+People will be spending more time out in the sun evaluating the status of their property and personal belongings.
+They may even be scavenging around for food.
 Sunblock will prove important to keep families from getting fried from direct sunlight.

 Aloe will be important for healthy skin and a healing and cooling agent from sunburns or insect bites and stings.